EricAn96/Morse-code-converter/README.md

   Quit: shuts down the program

-Feel free to contact me for any errors
+Feel free open an issue on the Github repo.